ava-labs/firewood/grpc-testtool/README.md

 run it again, it will give you a report showing how much it sped up or slowed down.

-If you want to run this against merkledb, first build the process-server following the instructions in the merkledb-tester directory, then modify your PATH so that `process-server` from the merkledb executable is found first, then run `cargo bench`.
+If you want to run this against merkledb, first build the process-server following the instructions in the [merkledb-tester](https://github.com/ava-labs/merkledb-tester) directory, then modify your PATH so that `process-server` from the merkledbexecutable is found first, then run `cargo bench`.